adin234/pomodoro.cc/blog/_posts/2013-11-26-Pomodoro-cc-received-a-fresh-look-and-feel-with-added-tasklist-functionality.md

 ---
-title:       Pomodoro.cc received a fresh look and feel with added tasklist functionality
+title:       Pomodoro.blog/_site/2015/Build-a-DSL-in-JavaScript-with-functions/index.htmlcc received a fresh look and feel with added tasklist functionality
 date:        2015-11-26
 description: We are sure that a tasklist will help you a lot to get things done.
 ---